wanliqun/cgo-game-server/DESIGN.md

 Implement mechanisms to ensure the reliability of the system, including fault tolerance and disaster recovery.

 - Persistence
-Persist the counter and set data to a database so that they are not lost when the server is restarted.
+Persist data to a database so that they are not lost when the server is restarted.

 - Testing
 Employ more comprehensive testing strategy such as unit testing, integration testing and load testing for more robustness and reliability.